retep998/winapi-rs/CONTRIBUTING.md

   `W`).
 * For hexadecimal numbers, preserve the casing from the original headers (except for the uuid for `RIDL!`).
+* If an identifier happens to match a Rust keyword, then append an underscore.
+For example `type` would turn into `type_`.

 ## Newlines and indentation